OlivierGeorgeon/osoyoo/docs/overview/Part_4_Easy_to_Read_Integration_with_Causal_Cog_Arch.md

 -
 -

-# Part III: Active Inference of the Robot Car
+# Part IV: Integration of PetitCat with a Causal Cognitive Architecture

 -
 -